afrl-quantum/gx3500-timing-generator/RegisterMap.md

 This register sets the number of times the card should execute a sequence before returning to the `SETUP` state.
-If `CONFIG:AUTO_TRIGGER` is set, the card will re-arm and soft-trigger itself upon completion of the sequence, `N_REPS-1` times.
+If `CONFIG:AUTO_TRIGGER` is set, the card will re-arm and soft-trigger itself upon completion of the sequence.
-If `CONFIG:AUTO_TRIGGER` is cleared, the card will re-arm but *not* trigger upon completion of each sequence; it will re-arm itself `N_REPS-1` times before returning to `SETUP`.
+If `CONFIG:AUTO_TRIGGER` is cleared, the card will re-arm but *not* trigger upon completion of each sequence.

 If `N_REPS` is 0, the card will continuously re-arm (and re-trigger if `CONFIG:AUTO_TRIGGER` is set) upon completion of a sequence.